49ers beat Cowboys 19-12 to advance to NFC title game

 Dak Prescott threw two interceptions and Brett Maher missed his fifth extra point of the postseason when his attempt was blocked.
 He later made two field goals.

-The Cowboys still had a shot late when they took over at their own 18 with 2:59 remaining, trailing 19-12 after Robbie Gould’s fourth field goal of the game capped a nearly eight-minute drive.
+The Cowboys had a shot when they took over at their own 18 with 2:59 remaining, trailing 19-12 after Robbie Gould’s fourth field goal of the game capped a nearly eight-minute drive.

 But Prescott threw two straight incompletions and was sacked on third down.
 Coach Mike McCarthy opted to punt on fourth-and-10 with all three timeouts left.